danhetrick/oatmeal/README.md

 *OATMEAL* is an open source modification for OpenArena.
 The code is released under the GNU Public License v2 (just like OpenArena).
 A copy of the GPL v2 can be found in "docs/LICENSE".

+*OATMEAL* was originally written for Openarena 0.8.1.
+It won't compile with the current version of Openarena 0.8.8.
+Implementing the mod into the current version of OA shouldn't be too hard, I just don't really have the motivation to do it myself.

 All code (unless otherwise noted) was written by Dan Hetrick.

 Exceptions: